The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 &nbsp;\

-Now as for specifically which GCDs you want to press to activate each Blitz and when, we can intuit.
+Now as for specifically which GCDs you want to press to activate each Blitz and when, we can intuit: